seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/README.md

 The **ultimate** self-hosted DNS solution for **privacy, speed, and reliability**—featuring **AdGuard**, **Unbound**, **Redis**, **PowerDNS**, and **DNSCrypt-Proxy**.
 This stack provides **ad-blocking, encryption, caching, failover, and customizable DNS resolution** in a lightweight and efficient Docker setup.

+## 🌠 High Performance, Private, Secure and robust

--5-10 msec DNS response times are achievable.
+-5-10 msec DNS response times.

 ## 🚀 Features & Benefits